msf4-0/Integrated-Resource-Planning-System-IRPS/README.md

     - Barcode SHRDC
     - Computerized Maintenance Management System (CMMS) SHRDC

-3. For Windows & MacOS user, start from Section 3
+3. For Windows & MacOS user, start from `Section 3`.
-4. For Ubuntu
+4. For Ubuntu user, `start from Section 4`.

-## 3. Windows Setup
+## 3. Pre-Setup: Windows/MacOS
 1. The setup guide is tested to work on `Windows 10`, `Ubuntu 18.04` and `macOS Mojave 10.14.6`

 2. For Windows and MacOS, create a folder.

+3. Open a terminal, navigate to the newly created folder.

+4. Go to `Section 5`.

-## 4. Ubuntu Setup
+## 4. Pre-Setup: Ubuntu
 1. Open a terminal.

 2. Create a user called `frappe`.
 (You can give a name of your preference to replace `frappe`)